*

 Artistic position by Gladys Kalichini

-Morning panel (title tbc) with Carol Yinghua Lu, Frances Morris, Juan Pablo Pacheco Bejarano, Michelle Yenho Hyun, Silja Leifsdottir
+Word of the day by Neo Sinoxolo MusangiMorning panel Fermentation as Practice, Method and Metaphor with Carol Yinghua Lu, Frances Morris, Juan Pablo Pacheco Bejarano, Michelle Yenho Hyun, Silja Leifsdottir.
+Moderated by Anne Szefer Karlsen

-Break to relocate to Bergen Kunsthall for a guided tour in the Festival Exhibition 2025: Moon Bag by Tori Wrånes and Rindon Johnson’s exhibition Find Spot
+Guided tour in the Festival Exhibition 2025: Moon Bag by Tori Wrånes and Rindon Johnson’s exhibition Find Spot at Bergen Kunsthall7 pm:

-Complimentary dinner at Landmark
+Complimentary dinner served at Landmark.

-• Conference will be at Cornerteateret
+Conference will be at Cornerteateret

 Welcome by Anne Szefer Karlsen

-Artistic position by tbc
+Artistic position by Ciara Phillips

-Dinner is self organised, and everyone is invited to Bergen Assembly in the evening for an informal gathering with sounds by Karolin Tampere
+Dinner is self organised, and everyone is invited to Bergen Assembly in the evening for an informal gathering with sounds by Karolin Tampere.

-• The conference will end with a workshop at Bergen Kunsthall led by Renata Cervetto and Daniela Ramos Arias together with a group of professionals whose practice flow through the curatorial and educational spheres.
-Time tbc.
+The conference will end with a workshop at Bergen Kunsthall led by Daniela Ramos Arias together with a group of professionals whose practice flow through the curatorial and educational spheres.Complimentary lunch.

 To read more about the programme please see here